 Back the the picture above – even though the tub drain was going to generally be in the same area as the old shower drain, they didn’t line up perfectly.
 So we broke up a square around that drain to allow some flexibility there, and then set the tub in place to determine the exact location where the new drain needed to be.

 For the toilet, we measured how far away from the walls the old toilet drain was, and duplicated this spacing at the new location.
-We plumbed the new drains, mixed about 9 bags of concrete to fill in the holes, and smoothed it all out.
+We plumbed the new drains, vented the toilet into a toilet vent for the upstairs bathroom (VERY important to have your toilet vented, otherwise it will always have trouble flushing), mixed about 9 bags of concrete to fill in the holes, and smoothed it all out.

 Progress in this bathroom is a bit at a stand still now until the concrete cures.
 Curing time varies depending on the concrete used, but make sure to follow the recommendations on the bag to achieve maximum strength and durability.